VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 **IQueryable** interface.
 For examples, see the **ConferenceDao** and **OrderDao** classes in the **Registration** project.

-## Making Information about Partially Fulfilled Orders Available to the Read-side
+## Making information about partially fulfilled orders available to the read-side

 The UI displays data about orders that it obtains by querying the model on the read-side.
 Part of the data that the UI displays to the